-Capcom Fighting Evolution (known in Japan and Europe as Capcom Fighting Jam) is a 2D two-on-two fighting game developed and released by Capcom for arcades (running the PS2-based Namco System 264 hardware) on October 2004.
+Capcom Fighting Evolution (known in Japan and Europe as Capcom Fighting Jam) is a 2D fighting game developed and released by Capcom for arcades (using PS2-based Namco System 246 hardware) on October 2004.

 It is a crossover fighting game between some of Capcom's most prominent fighting game franchises (including multiple Street Fighter series, the Darkstalkers series, and the obscure arcade game Red Earth).
 It also introduces Ingrid: an original character originally scheduled to appear in the unreleased arcade game Capcom Fighting All-Stars.